-And while the Wham quotient is only amplified with the season three opener "The Search, Part I", which ends on a cliffhanger with Sisko, Dax, O'Brien, and Bashir's seeming death or capture, the brand new Defiant seemingly destroyed, and Odo finally meeting his people.
+And the Wham quotient is only amplified with the season three opener "The Search, Part I", which ends on a cliffhanger with Sisko, Dax, O'Brien, and Bashir's seeming death or capture, the brand new Defiant seemingly destroyed, and Odo finally meeting his people.

-A particularly notable example is the 2-part episode "Improbable Cause"/"The Die Is Cast", with a Holy Shit Quotient reading that's off the charts: Garak blew up his own shop, Tain is working with the Romulans to destroy the Founders, Garak is willing to forget that Tain tried to kill him and rejoin the Obsidian Order, Tain orders Garak to torture Odo and he DOES, Odo admits he wants to rejoin the Founders, Garak then protects Odo's secret and lies to Tain's face about it, the leader of the Tal Shiar is actually a Founder and the entire plot was a means to eliminate both the Obsidian Order and the Tal Shiar in one fell swoop... and the Founders plan succeeds... whew.
+A particularly notable example is the 2-part episode "Improbable Cause"/"The Die Is Cast", with a "Holy Shit!"
+Quotient that's off the charts: Garak blew up his own shop, Tain is working with the Romulans to destroy the Founders, Garak is willing to forget that Tain tried to kill him and rejoin the Obsidian Order, Tain orders Garak to torture Odo and he DOES, Odo admits he wants to rejoin the Founders, Garak then protects Odo's secret and lies to Tain's face about it, the leader of the Tal Shiar is actually a Founder and the entire plot was a means to eliminate both the Obsidian Order and the Tal Shiar in one fell swoop... and the Founders' plan succeeds... whew.

 Season 4's "The Way of the Warrior" two-parter brings Worf onto the station and sees the Federation/Klingon alliance come to an end.